 Imagine going on Facebook and writing a detailed, positive review of a business, just to receive an automated response that only says "thanks."

-Not only does this come across as rude, but it ruins the opportunity to create that personal connection with your customer which ultimately will make them more willing to purchase from you again.
+Not only does this come across as disingenuous, but it ruins the opportunity to create that personal connection with your customer which ultimately will make them more willing to purchase from you again.

 When you respond to your customers, make sure to address them by name, specifically address the praise or criticism you received and ask them if there's anything more that you can do for them.